9takoyakii/tinytest-c/README.txt

 6. void ttest_beginTestSuite(const char *desc, int skip): Starts an individual test with a description.
 If failAsPassFlag = 1, then a failed test will be considered successful and vice versa.
 If skip = 1, the test will be marked as skipped, but the next instruction will still be executed.

-7. void ttest_endTestSuite(): Ends the current test suite.
+7. void ttest_endTestSuite(void): Ends the current test suite.

 8. DESCRIBE(desc, block): Macro to simplify test suite creation.
 Calls ttest_beginTestSuite(), runs the block, and then calls ttest_endTestSuite().